Pyzeur-ColonyLab/AId-al/README.md

 - [HuggingFace](https://huggingface.co/) for the amazing transformers library
 - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) for Telegram integration
 - Community contributors and model creators
+- Special thanks for the Code-du-Travail model fine-tuning

 ---

 **Made with ❤️ for the AI community**

 *Deploy any HuggingFace model as a Telegram bot in minutes!*

+### 🏛️ Legal Disclaimer

+The legal assistant functionality provides general information about French labor law (Code du Travail) and should not be considered as professional legal advice.
+For specific legal matters, please consult with a qualified attorney.